day8/re-frame/docs/dominoes-live.md

 !!!
 Info ""
     Below, you should see the app running live. <br>
     Try changing the display colour to `magenta`, `#f00` or `#02a6f2`.

 <div id="dominoes-live-app">
   <div class="preload">
-    The live application should start here in 60 seconds ...
+    The live application should start here ...
     <br><br>
     Doesn't work?
 Maybe try disabling your adblocker for this site.